sydni/workshop/README.md

 Before we get it to navigate, we need something to navigate *to*.

-:rotating_light: Create a new js file in the `GoingNative` directory, call it anything you like - we chose the highly creative `AnotherPage.js`.
+:rotating_light: Create a new js file in the `GoneNative` directory, call it anything you like - we chose the highly creative `AnotherPage.js`.
 Create an identically named class inside it, with the appropriate imports, and some filler content.
 This should be straightforward.
 We ended up with this:

 ```javascript
 import React, { Component } from 'react';